denniszielke/phoenix/challenges.0.md

 ## 0. Create Resources
+In this challenge you will set up all it takes to complete this hackathon.
+Here's a list of things we need to set up:

 Creating resources on Azure:
-- Service Principal
-- Resource Group
-- Ubuntu VM for building and tagging
-- Azure Container Registry
+- *Service Principal* - we need the Service Prinicpal to be able to access and modify Azure
+- *Resource Group* - this will be the place where we create all our Azure resources
+- *Ubuntu VM for building and tagging* - we need somme machine to work with Docker.
+If your local machine isn't set up for Docker, just start up an instance in Azure
+- *Azure Container Registry* - here we are going to store our Docker container images

  > Need help?
 Check hints [here :blue_book:](hints/creatingresources.md)!